-On October 14, 2020, the Company announced the Schlumberger Technology Corporation sampling and analytical results from CV-9.
+On October 14, 2020, the Company announced SLB's sampling and analytical results from CV-9.
 Key findings were:

-- Six samples of lithium-rich brine were collected from CV-9 during nine hours of continuous pumping. - Analyses of the CV-9 samples demonstrate consistency over time at lithium concentrations of 180 to 184 mg/L for the majority of the pumping time, with an additional higher result of 251 mg/L. - Samples contained relatively low concentrations of impurities, such as magnesium, calcium and potassium. - Magnesium to lithium ratios ranged from 1.96 to 2.64. - The stable production of high-lithium brine over the duration of the pumping test and consistency of lithium concentrations with previous results from nearby wells demonstrates potential for sustained production of lithium-bearing brine from the aguifer system encountered in this area.
+- Six samples of lithium-rich brine were collected from CV-9 during nine hours of continuous pumping. - Analyses of the CV-9 samples demonstrate consistency over time at lithium concentrations of 180 to 184 milligrams per litre ("mg/L") for the majority of the pumping time, with an additional higher result of 251 mg/L. - Samples contained relatively low concentrations of impurities, such as magnesium, calcium and potassium, indicating a relatively clean brine for testing - Magnesium to lithium ratios ranged from 1.96 to 2.64. - The stable production of high-lithium brine over the duration of the pumping test and consistency of lithium concentrations with previous results from nearby wells demonstrates potential for sustained production of lithium-bearing brine from the aquifer system encountered in this area.